yonsei-sslab/XBA/README.md

 ```

 ### Environment variable
 `HIT_SCORE_GPU_ID`: there are two computationally expensive operations in XBA; training and hit score calculation.
 You can move the hit score calculation to another GPU by specifying an id with `HIT_SCORE_GPU_ID` environment variable.
-The dafult value is zero if there is GPU; otherwise, CPU is used.
+The default value is zero if there is GPU; otherwise, the CPU is used.

 ### Test run
 If you succeed to download the repository and set up a proper python environment you should be able to test every functionality that XBA provides.
 To test basic functionality, run the following command.